At first, nutritional yeast tastes a little weird.

-What all that means (and keep in mind this is not medical advice!), is that if you want to be on the safe, keep your nutrition yeast intake to 1 tbsp per day.
+What all that means (and keep in mind this is not medical advice!), is that if you want to be on the safe side, keep your nutrition yeast intake to 1 tbsp per day.

-If you’re not so cautious, you should be find eating anywhere up to 5 cups of it (I don’t even know how you’d do that).
+If you don’t have any reaction to nutritional yeast, it’s a very healthy thing to add to your food.
+You should be fine eating anywhere up to 5 cups of it (I don’t even know how you’d do that).